MatthewReece/cloud-list-app/README.md

 Optimized Hosting: High-performance, low-latency delivery via AWS S3 (storage) and AWS CloudFront (CDN).

+Infrastructure as Code (IaC): All AWS resources defined and managed using Terraform.

 Responsive UI: Built with React and styled using Tailwind CSS for a seamless experience on mobile and desktop.

 ⚙️ Technology Stack

-Component

-Technology

-Role

-Frontend
+This project is built on the following core technologies:

-Next.js (Static Export), React, Tailwind CSS
+Frontend: Next.js (Static Export), React, Tailwind CSS

-Client-side logic, routing, UI rendering, and styling.

-Authentication
+Infrastructure as Code (IaC): Terraform

-AWS Cognito (Modular v6)
+Authentication: AWS Cognito (Modular v6)

-User identity, sign-up, sign-in, and OAuth flow management.

-API Layer

-AWS API Gateway
+API Layer: AWS API Gateway

-Secure, scalable REST API endpoint for Lambda integration.

-Compute

-AWS Lambda (Node.js)
+Compute: AWS Lambda (Node.js)

-Serverless execution environment for all business logic (CRUD operations).

-Database

-AWS DynamoDB
+Database: AWS DynamoDB

-NoSQL database for storing and retrieving shopping list items.

-Deployment

-AWS S3, AWS CloudFront
+Deployment: AWS S3, AWS CloudFront

-Static hosting and global content delivery network (CDN).

 🏗️ Cloud Architecture & Data Flow

 This application is built on a scalable, serverless stack.
-The entire front-end is static, and all dynamic behavior is handled by AWS managed services.
+The entire front-end is static, and all dynamic behavior is handled by AWS managed services defined in Terraform.

 User Access: Users access the application via the CloudFront CDN URL, which serves the static files from the S3 bucket.